Pushkar524/Examination_Seat_Allotment_system/README.md

 1. **Login:** Use admin credentials (default: admin@example.com / admin123)

 2. **Upload Data:**
-   - Navigate to "Manage Students" and upload student CSV/Excel or add manually
+   - Navigate to "Manage Students" and upload student CSV or add manually
-   - Navigate to "Rooms" and upload room CSV/Excel or add manually
+   - Navigate to "Rooms" and upload room CSV or add manually
-   - Navigate to "Invigilators" and upload invigilator CSV/Excel or add manually
+   - Navigate to "Invigilators" and upload invigilator CSV or add manually

-3. **Generate Allotment:**
-   - **Option A - Automatic Allotment:**
+3. **Visual Seat Assignment:**
    - Go to "Seat Allotment" page
-     - Click "Generate Allotments" button
-     - System automatically assigns seats to all students
-   - **Option B - Visual Seat Selection:**
-     - Go to "Visual Seat Selection" page
    - Select a room from the dropdown
-     - Click on seats in the grid to select them (like bus booking)
+   - Use pattern buttons for quick selection:
+     - **Pattern 1:** Select alternate columns (1, 3, 5, ...)
+     - **Pattern 2:** Select alternate rows (A, C, E, ...)
+     - **Pattern 3:** Select checkerboard pattern
+   - Or click individual seats / use row/column arrows
+   - Click "Next: Select Students"
+   - Filter students by department if needed
-     - Click "Next" and select students to assign
+   - Use "Select All" to quickly select filtered students
    - Click "Assign Seats" to finalize
-   - **Option C - Smart Allotment (Recommended):**
-     - Go to "Smart Allotment" page
-     - Select segregation criteria (Department or Year of Joining)
-     - Choose seating pattern:
-       - Criss-Cross: Alternates students from different groups (prevents cheating)
-       - Linear/Strict: Fills one group completely before next
-     - Set students per bench (2 or 3)
-     - Optionally select specific rooms or use all available
-     - Click "Start Smart Allotment"
-     - System automatically:
-       - Segregates students by selected criteria
-       - Applies chosen seating pattern
-       - Assigns invigilators to rooms
-       - Shows warnings for rooms without invigilators
+   - Unassigned seats are automatically left empty

 4. **Assign Invigilators:**
    - Navigate to "Assign Invigilators" page
    - View all invigilators and their current assignments
    - Use dropdown to assign invigilators to specific rooms
-   - **Note:** Each room can only be assigned to one invigilator.
-Already assigned rooms are disabled in the dropdown.
    - Assignments are saved immediately

-5. **View & Export:**
+5. **View & Export Reports:**
-   - View complete allotment table with room and seat details
-   - Click "Export Excel" for spreadsheet download
-   - Click "Export PDF" for formatted document
-   - Use "Export by Room" dropdown for room-specific PDF reports
-   - Navigate to "Reports" page to view:
+   - Navigate to "Reports" page
+   - View statistics: total allotments, departments, rooms
-     - Student allotments by room with seat numbers
+   - Filter by search term, department, or room
-     - Invigilator assignments with student counts
-     - Vacant room warnings (rooms without invigilators highlighted in red)
+   - Export options:
+     - **Filtered View:** CSV export button in header
+     - **Department-wise:** CSV and PDF buttons on each department card
-     - Export separate CSV reports for students and invigilators
+     - **Room-wise:** CSV and PDF buttons on each room card
+   - PDF reports include formatted tables with timestamps
+   - Files download with proper names (e.g., `Computer_Science_allotments.pdf`)

 ### For Students